maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 ## Checking back

 Sometimes, the session title and abstract are not clear enough.
-People on the agenda committee may choose to reach out to you and ask for clarification, and sometimes work with you to get the tile and abstract in shape.
+People on the agenda committee may choose to reach out to you and ask for clarification, and sometimes work with you to get the title and abstract in shape.

 Now, don't *count* on being contacted.
 It may happen, but it will be rare.
 What I have seen is that this sometimes happens early on in the CfP, when the agenda committee is still fresh and hasn't read through 200 abstracts yet.
 Another good reason to submit early on in the CfP.